Yerrapragada

-Yarrapragada or Erranna was a Telugu brahmin poet in the court of King Prolaya Vema Reddy (1325–1353).
+Yarrapragada or Erranna was a Telugu poet in the court of King Prolaya Vema Reddy (1325–1353).
 The surname of Erranna was Yerrapragada or Yerrana, which are epithets of the fair-skinned Lord Skanda in the Telugu language, but became attached to his paternal family due its having notable members with fair or red-skinned complexions.
 He translated the Aranya Parva part of Mahabharata from Sanskrit to Telugu.
 He was bestowed with the title of Prabandha-paramēśvara ("Master of historical anecdotes") and Śambhudāsuḍu ("Servant of Lord Śiva").

 Birth and family

 Errapragada Erranna was born in the village of Gudlur, located in Pakanadu (presently Nellore district), and later lived in Chadalawada.
-He was a member of the Telugu Brahmin caste.
+He was a member of the Smarta Brahmin caste.
 His family were Smarta Brahmins and they worshipped both Shiva and Vishnu.